SoftwareAG/c8y-docs/content/device-protocols-guide/lora-bundle/create-device-protocols.md

 Select the way the message type is encoded in the **Source** dropdown box:

-- **FPort**: if the message type can be determined by looking at the FPort parameter of a message
+- **FPort**: if the message type can be determined by looking at the FPort parameter of a message.
-- **Payload**: if the message type can be determined by looking at the subset of the message payload itself
+- **Payload**: if the message type can be determined by looking at the subset of the message payload itself.

 In the following example payload structure, the first byte indicates the message type source (as highlighted).